davidgiga1993/mixing-station-docs/docs/channel-links.md

 ### Settings
-The `Apply after connect` setting defines if the links marked with `Startup: true` should be enabled automatically after connecting to a mixer.
+The `Apply after connect` setting determines if the links marked with `Startup: true` should be enabled automatically after connecting to a mixer.